ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     -  Create the `rabbitmq:Service` listening on `rabbitmq:Listener` and remote function named `onMessage` which takes a message as an argument.

     - Extract the necessary values to variables and send a `POST` request to the hospital service to reserve the appointment.
-The `hospital_id` and `category` values are ued as path parameters
+The `hospital_id` and `category` values are used as path parameters.

     - Use the `is` check to decide the flow based on the response to the client call.
 If the request failed with an error, log the error and set the `smsBody` an error message, else, set is as a confirmation message.

-    - Call the twilio endpoint with configurations (e.g. from number, patient's phone number) and SMS body
+    - Call the twilio endpoint with configurations (e.g. from number, patient's phone number) and SMS body.

     - Log an error if the calling twilio endpoint fails.